 © Michael Nique

-The field of listening
+Listening-with, or the field of listening

 As you listen, the particles of sound decide to be heard.
 Listening affects what is sounding.
 It is a symbiotic relationship.
 As you listen the environment is enlivened.
 This is the listening effect. […] Our world is a complex matrix of vibrating energy, matter and air, just as we are made of vibrations.
 Vibration connects us with all beings and connects us to all things interdependently.